CortexFoundation/yolov5_mxnet/README.md

 #### Model upload

 Following instructions on https://github.com/CortexFoundation/torrentfs, to make torrent file and upload to Cortex blockchain.
+One can find the model in cerebro explorer https://cerebro.cortexlabs.ai/#/model and enjoy the on-chain AI inference after successful uploading.